TracyChacon/Algorithms-and-Data-Structures/Markov Chains/readme.md

 - Could be made more user-friendly by adding error handling and input validation.
 - Could be made more versatile by allowing the user to specify the number of times the matrix is raised to a power.

 Overall, the code is well-written and easy to understand.
 It is a good example of how to calculate the probability of reaching all states in a Markov chain.
-Based on the above create a one line byline to catch the eye of recruiters.
-Include use cases

 ## Use cases:
 ### Markov property: